luajalla/type-nat/content/post/vectorize-all-the-things-multiply-add.md

 {{< /highlight >}}

 - **MKL** has some overhead or similar results on smaller arrays but better performance (up to 12x in this test) on large ones.
-One of the reasons is that MKL optimizes multiply-add operations even further by using an appropriate FMA instruction `vfmadd213sd`.
+One of the reasons is that MKL optimizes multiply-add operations even further by using an appropriate FMA instruction `vfmadd213pd`.
 More information about Advanced Vector Extensions (AVX) is available [here](https://software.intel.com/en-us/articles/how-intel-avx2-improves-performance-on-server-applications).

 {{< highlight asm >}}
-vmovsd      xmm0,qword ptr [r8+FFFFFFFFFFFFFF00h]
-add         r8,r9
-vfmadd213sd xmm0,xmm7,mmword ptr [rsi+FFFFFFFFFFFFFF00h]
+vfmadd213pd ymm0,ymm7,ymmword ptr [rsi+FFFFFFFFFFFFFF00h]
-vmovlpd     qword ptr [rsi+FFFFFFFFFFFFFF00h],xmm0
 {{< /highlight >}}

 **Summing up**, the performance improvements in .NET Core and modern RyuJIT are quite impressive and for smaller arrays are even competitive as compared to native MKL libraries.
-Simple `for` loops are transformed into vectorized instructions, even though explicitly vectorized code is still significantly faster.
+Using vectorized instructions helps to make the code significantly faster.
 At the same time JIT doesn't perform all possible optimizations (yet?) as we've seen with a specialized case of `fma` operation, and one has to be very careful when multiplying vectors by a factor, because it makes quite a difference.